 Ex-Russian spy Sergei Skripal allegedly poisoned: What to know

-An ex-Russian spy and his daughter are in serious condition after they were allegedly poisoned by a nerve agent, British authorities announced earlier this week.
+An ex-Russian spy and his daughter are in critical but stable condition, officials said at a press conference Sunday, after they were allegedly poisoned by a nerve agent.

-Sergei Skripal, 66, and his daughter, Yulia, who’s believed to be in her early 30s, were found unconscious on a bench in a shopping mall in Salisbury, about 90 miles west of London.
+Sergei Skripal, 66, and his 33-year-old daughter Yulia were found March 4 unconscious on a bench in a shopping mall in Salisbury, about 90 miles west of London.

 Officials are still investigating how the nerve agent was administered and lawmakers are probing a possible Kremlin link to the incident.